jfrogren/old-bibnotes/lawrence2004housing.md

 >on quantitative proposals at the expense of qualitative dimensions including the
 >tacit know-how of lay-people.

 >3.
-Social barriers produced by social diﬀerentiation and compounded by short-
+Social barriers produced by social diﬀerentiation and compounded by shortcomings
->comings in formal education and a lack of information transfer between profes-
+>in formal education and a lack of information transfer between professionals,
->sionals, politicians and the public.
-The consequent lack of communication
+>politicians and the public.
+The consequent lack of communication between interest groups
->between interest groups means that democratic practices such as the involve-
->ment of citizens in the design and management of residential environments are
+>means that democratic practices such as the involvement of citizens in the design and
->not common and, consequently, lay-people are frequently unaware of policy
+>management of residential environments are not common and, consequently, lay-people are
->decision-making about their city and their local neighbourhood.
+>frequently unaware of policy decision-making about their city and their local neighbourhood.

 >This article argues that conceptual barriers take precedence over the others, such
 >that institutional and social barriers reﬂect and reinforce conceptual ones."
 [496]